 Whilst sourcing and approaching influencers can be a long process, Influencer gifting campaigns provide an opportunity for brands to gain exposure and increase their reach.

-For NOMO Chocolate, a vegan chocolate brand that we launched to market, during our time working with them we secured over 150 pieces of non-paid social posts from vegan free-from influencers and helped to deliver 2.2 million impressions across social media for the brand.
+For NOMO Chocolate, a vegan chocolate brand that we launched to market, we secured over 150 pieces of non-paid social posts from vegan free-from influencers and helped to deliver 2.2 million impressions across social media for the brand.

-As a result of this activity, we were able to increase NOMO’s online share-of-voice in the vegan free-from online community from 0% to 60%.
+As a result, we were able to increase NOMO’s online share-of-voice in the vegan free-from online community from 0% to 60%.

 If you would like to find out more about how our specialist social media team could help deliver results for your vegan brand, get in touch with us today.